“Excellent and comprehensive training course. I will definitely refer to what I've learned and received. ”

 The result: happily, our work resulted in the pension scheme being successfully transferred into the PPF

-We have been acting as professional trustee to pension schemes in PPF assessment since the PPF was established in 2005.
+We have been acting as professional independent trustee to pension schemes in PPF assessment since the PPF was established in 2005.
 Our specialist PPF team have nearly 60 years’ PPF experience between them and have managed several high profile schemes through assessment to transfer.
 We have dealt with PPF schemes from £500,000 to £370m, including Wedgwood, Royal Doulton, Robert Horne & Howard Smith and Hoover.

 Client: European bank